OSInside/kiwi/doc/source/contributing/kiwi_from_python.rst

 .. note:: **Abstract**

-   {kiwi} is provided as python module under the **kiwi** namespace.
+   {kiwi} is provided as a Python module under the **kiwi** namespace.
-   It is available for the python 3 version.
+   It is available for the Python 3 version.
 The following description applies for {kiwi} version |version|.

 {kiwi} can also function as a module for other Python projects.
-The following example demonstrates how to read an existing image description, add a new repository definition and export the modified description on stdout.
+The following example demonstrates how to read an existing image description, add a new repository definition, and export the modified description on stdout.

 .. code:: python